 Bucks County Criminal Defense Lawyers

 In Pennsylvania, the criminal process consists of multiple stages.
-Below, we will explain each of these stages and how an experienced Bucks County criminal defense attorney like those at Young Marr & Associates can help with your case at each stage.
+Below, we will explain each of these stages and how an experienced Bucks County Criminal Lawyer like those at Young Marr & Associates can help with your case at each stage.

 In many cases, prior to making an arrest, the police will conduct an investigation into a crime that has been reported.
 This investigation will usually involve gathering physical evidence of the alleged crime as well as interviewing potential witnesses and suspects.

 The police may conduct searches of locations where they believe relevant evidence exists.
 However, most searches require the police to obtain a search warrant from a judge based on sufficient probable cause before they can legally conduct the search.
 If the police attempt to search your home, your car, or your person without a warrant, you should not allow them to do so, and you should immediately contact a lawyer to advise you of what steps you should take to protect your rights.